We have seen a rise in the number of reports from referees, regarding the conduct of managers, coaches and spectators.

 - Approach the individual and inform them that you will be reporting them after the game.

-- Explain that they are going to be reported and ask them to leave the vicinity of the playing area (not suitable for youth football)
+- Explain that they are going to be reported and ask them to leave the vicinity of the playing area.
+Please bear in mind, if they are the only adult that is able to provide the appropriate duty of care (Youth football) / First Aid Provision (All football), then they need to remain.

 - If you do not feel confident enough to approach the individual, complete the game.
 At the end of the game, inform another member of the club that the individual will be reported.
 This should only be used in rare cases – it is much better if you can deal with the incident at this time.
 It gives the person a chance to rectify their behaviour, but you should still report it to the FA.